taoensso/sente/README.md

 [@seancorfield/om-sente]                      | ??
 [@tfoldi/data15-blackjack]                    | Multiplayer blackjack game with documented source code [@davidvujic/sente-with-reagent-and-re-frame] | Example code that combines Sente with Reagent and re-frame in a single page application
+[@fiv0/spa-ws-template]                       | Example Single Page App with ReFrame, http-kit, shadow-cljs and Sente in the box.
 Your link here?                               | **PR's welcome!**

 ### FAQ